IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 Example dataset are available with IUCNN: `data(training_occ)` (training occurrences), `data(training_labels)` (training labels) and `data(prediction_occ)`.

 ## Feature preparation
-IUCNN uses sets of per species traits ("features").
-Necessary is an input data.frame, with a species column, and then numerical columns indicating the feature values for each species.
-In general, features might represent any species trait, including from taxonomy (family), anatomy (body size), ecology (e.g., feeding guild) or conservation (e. g., population dynamics).
-Any of these features can be provided to IUCNN.
-However, since most of these data are scarce for many taxonomic groups, in most cases features will be based on geographic occurrences and auxiliary data alone.
-The IUCNN package contains functions to obtain default features including geographic features (number of occurrences, number of unique occurrences, mean latitude, mean longitude, latitudinal range, longitudinal range, the extend of occurrence, the area of occupancy and hemisphere), climatic features (median values per species from 19 bioclim variables from www.worldclim.org) and biome features (presence in global biomes from the [WWF](https://www.worldwildlife.org/publications/terrestrial-ecoregions-of-the-world)) and human footprint features based on occurrence records.
+IUCNN uses per species traits to as features for the neural networks.
+The required input format is a data.frame with one row per species , one column containing the species name and any number of additional columns containing the numerical features for each species.
+In general, features might represent any trait, for instance from taxonomy (e.g., family), anatomy (e.g., body size), ecology (e.g., feeding guild) or conservation (e.g., population dynamics).
+However, since often only geographic occurrence data are available IUCNN contains functions to obtain default features from geo-referenced occurrence records alone, by combining them with publicly available environmental data.
+These default features informing on species range, climatic niche, human footprint and biomes.
+See Table 2 for a detailed list of all default features.
+Users may chose to use specific groups of features only via the `type` option of `prep_labels`.
 In this tutorial, we will use the example datasets from the Orchid family (Orchidaceae) provided with the IUCNN package,

 You can prepare the default features with a single call to `prep_features`
 ```{r, results='hide'}